 The Cathedral of Zagreb was the same story – the inside was closed but the outside is jaw-dropping.
 Next to the cathedral, you can see part of the old city walls.
 Nearby is the Old Stone Gate, a main entrance into the Old Town and also a shrine to the Virgin Mary.
 I was surprised to find that this place is a pilgrimage and often used as a church, which is a bit awkward when you’re just walking through.
 I was just looking around inside, taking pictures, when I noticed that it wasn’t a group tour in the gate but a church group having mass.
 Yikes.

 More remnants of medieval Zagreb can be seen in Kula Lotrscak – the city’s tower.
 This are also has an excellent view of modern Zagreb.
 You should also pop into the Parish of St. Cyril and Method (I think that’s what it’s called?) because it’s amazingly gorgeous.
 It’s just a place I found while strolling around.

 Much of the architecture in Old Town is more baroque rather than medieval, because of destruction in Zagreb’s history.

 Though the Old Town is charming, a lot of Zagreb’s city life is outside the Old Town area.
 One of Zagreb’s famous “landmarks” is the Golden Horseshoe, which is a horseshoe-shaped area of green space.
 Many museums and the Croatian National Theatre are along the horseshoe.
-The city is filled with Austrio-Hungarian architecture and is really quite beautiful to see.
+The city is filled with Austrio-Hungarian architecture, much of it painted a nice yellow color, and is really quite beautiful to see.
 I enjoyed walking around and seeing the architectural details.
 It’s like a step back through many different periods of time.